Get a sublist

 Example 1: Extracting a Middle Section of a Product List

-Imagine you have a list of products and you want to display only the products from the second to the fourth position.
+Imagine you have a list of products and you want to display only the products from the 3rd to the 5th position (inclusive) on a specific page.

 - Inputs: